lachlan2k/phatcrack/README.md

 docker compose up -d
 ```

+You can then visit your local installation.
 The default credentials are `admin:changeme`.

 #### Agents